-On Thursday HER MAJESTY QUEEN MARGRETHE OF DENMARK celebrated her eightieth birthday.
-Danes joined a live singalong on national television but, with mass gatherings banned, only a short official appearance was made.
-We look back a at the life of Denmark’s monarch…
+HER MAJESTY QUEEN MARGRETHE OF DENMARK celebrated her eightieth birthday in 2020.
+Now, as she celebrates her Golden Jubilee, we look back a at the life of Denmark’s monarch…

 Born just a week after the Nazi invasion, Margrethe grew up in the shadow of German occupation.
 Her grandfather, King Christian X, refused to leave Denmark and she lived confined to palace walls with, until 1944, no siblings to play with.
 Her father, King Frederick IX, ascended the throne in 1947 but, as male primogeniture prevailed, her uncle became heir presumptive.

 A 1953 change to succession put Margrethe first in line to the throne, and on her eighteenth birthday she was handed a seat in the Council of State, chairing meetings in her father’s absence.
 Margrethe was educated privately at N. Zahle’s school in Copenhagen and North Foreland Lodge in Hampshire.
 She went on to study prehistoric archaeology at Girton College, Cambridge, political science at Aarhus University and later studied at the Sorbonne and London School of Economics, where she became a Fellow of the Society of Antiquaries of London and fluent in English, French and German.